 Request for Educational Leave

 A request for unpaid educational leave of absence should be made to the library director or, in the case of the library director, to the Board of Trustees.
-All requests will be reviewed and the decision regarding the request shall be final
+All requests will be reviewed and the decision regarding the request shall be final.

 Insurance

-While on an educational leave of absence, the library will continue group health insurance benefits under the same terms as provided to other employees for a maximum of thirty (30) days during any calendar year
+While on an educational leave of absence, the library will continue group health insurance benefits under the same terms as provided to other employees for a maximum of thirty (30) days during any calendar year.

 If the educational leave extends beyond thirty (30) days, an employee will be offered the opportunity to purchase continuing coverage under state and federal COBRA continuation rules.
-Other accumulated benefits such as seniority, retirement, service credits, sick leave, vacation leave, etc. shall be preserved at the level earned as of commencement of the educational leave
+Other accumulated benefits such as seniority, retirement, service credits, sick leave, vacation leave, etc. shall be preserved at the level earned as of commencement of the educational leave.

 Holiday Pay

 A full-time employee on extended leave of absence shall forfeit any paid holiday during that leave of absence.
-Extended leaves of absence shall be subject to review by the Board of Trustees and the employee may lose benefits and/or their position
+Extended leaves of absence shall be subject to review by the Board of Trustees and the employee may lose benefits and/or their position.

 Compassionate Leave

-Permanent employees are entitled to a maximum of five (5) days per year with pay to take care of personal matters related to the death of a relative or close friend
+Permanent employees are entitled to a maximum of five (5) days per year with pay to take care of personal matters related to the death of a relative or close friend.

 Jury Duty/Court Leave